In case you missed it

 Per Month

 Some landlords want you to pay the higher gross rent on a monthly basis, which in the example above is $3,600, and then give you a "free" month at the beginning or end of your lease.
 This is typical and it has benefits when—and if—you renew your lease, because any rent increases won’t come as such a shock.
-When your rent is raised—by say 5 percent—it is based on the gross rent rather than the net effective.
+What's because when your rent goes up—by say 5 percent—it is based on the gross rent rather than the net effective.

 Pro Tip: